ajramos/cloud-certs/gcp-pcne-cert.md

 **Regional LB:**

 - Backend in one region
-- You require IPv4 onl
+- You require IPv4 only
 - Can work with Standard Tier of Network Service Tier

 ## Internal vs External LB